gvwilson/thirdbit/fiction/madica/index.md

 Instead, it was sniffing at the air.
 "This room smells like it's been empty for some time."
 The cat sniffed again.
 "Except for this chair.
-Something here smells familiar, like... like warm talc.
+Something here smells familiar, like… like warm talc.
 And old coffee."

 Madica was going to make a joke---a rude one---about the kind of person